swish-climate-impact-assessment/swish-climate-impact-assessment.github.com/_posts/2013-06-03-test-gislibrary.md

 if I don't want to look at the ugly code

-## so now I can use QGIS to visualise this, or if on linux rgdal can access it
+## so now I can use QGIS to visualise this, or if on linux rgdal can access it direct
-    install_github("gisviz", "ivanhanigan")
+    require(devtools) # windoze users need to install Rtools install_github("gisviz", "ivanhanigan")
+    # otherwise download and install from http://ivanhanigan.github.io/gisviz/
     require(gisviz)
     pwd <- getPassword()
     shp <- readOGR2(hostip="130.56.60.77",user="gislibrary",